-''' UPDATE elgg_metastrings set string = '/home/usery/elggdata/' WHERE id = (SELECT value →id from elgg_metadata where name_id = (SELECT FROM (SELECT id FROM elgg →metastrings WHERE string = 'filestore::dir_root') as ms2) LIMIT 1); '''
+'''

+UPDATE elgg_metadata set value = '/home/usery/elggdata/' WHERE name = 'filestore::dir

+oroot';

+'''

 Finalizing the new installation

 Run the upgrade script by visiting the following URL: http://mynewdomain.com/upgrade.php.
 Do this step twice - back to back.

 Update your DNS records so that your host name resolves to the new host's IP address if this is a permanent move.